sourbhryadav1/main/README.md

 ## 🚀 My Projects

 ### 🔧 **Web Development:**
+- 🏠 ShareSpace – A platform that helps students find flats, reliable landlords, and compatible roommates based on shared interests and locality preferences.
+It includes features like a Find Roommates page, a chat system, and profile customization with Firestore integration.
 - 🌐 Building a **Connection Website for IIIT Students** to facilitate collaboration, updates, and interactions.

 ### 🤖 **AI and Embedded Systems:**